PRAYING for the Christian is like petrol for the car. Without it we cannot make any progress in our Christian journey.

-If we can see praying as not only something we set aside a particular time for each day but as something we can do as we work, run, eat, converse, wait for appointments and yes, even sleep then God will be our constant companion.
-We then shall be able to turn to Him so easily when we most need Him in those most difficult and discerning moments.
+If we can see praying as not only something we set aside a particular time for each day but as something we can do as we work, run, eat, converse, wait for appointments and yes, even sleep then God will be our constant companion as the Guide within.
+We then shall be able to turn to Him so easily when we most need Him in those most difficult and discerning

 Although we can pray at any time, there are two times that are very important in our Christian journey: the first is the first thing we do on awakening.
-We commend ourselves into God's care for the day and ask Him to teach us and show us what His will is for us and to give us His grace to do it, and we thank God for the rest of the night.
-The second, is at the end of the day when we view the day, thanking God for it, confessing our failures and sins, forgiving any injury to us, and commending ourselves into His and the angels' care for the night.
+We commend ourselves into God's care for the day and ask Him to do His will through us and to give us His grace to live so He can do this, and we thank God for the rest of the night.
+What this means is that we understand that we are simply the instrument through which God works.
+The second, is at the end of the day when we view the day, thanking God for it, confessing our failures especially to God and others, forgiving any injury to us, and commending ourselves into His and the angels' care for the night.

 COME AND LEARN OF ME.